 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be a difficult conversation, as it involves balancing what you think you’re worth versus what the employer thinks they’re able to afford.
-If done properly it can be an enjoyable experience for both parties, resulting in a higher pay for the employee and greater employee engagement in their work.
-Learn how to bargain your salary in confidence.
+Negotiating your salary is an extremely difficult process, since it requires you to balance what you believe you’re worth with the amount an employer believes they’re able to afford.
+If done properly, it can be a positive experience for both sides that results in a higher salary for the employee as well as greater employee engagement in their work.
+Learn how to negotiate your salary confidently.

-- Before you make a salary offer make sure you research market rates as well as industry standards to ensure your salary proposal is realistic.
+- Before you negotiate your salary take a look at market rates and industry standards to confirm that your salary offer is fair.

-- Gather information through the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, and contacting professional networks.
+- Collect information through connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- Prepare talking points ahead of time, including education and certifications in the form of years of relevant work experience, the results and achievements and unique skills capabilities, knowledge of the industry, and training opportunities.
+- Prepare talking points ahead of time, including education & certificates as well as years of relevant experiences, achievements and results and unique skills abilities, industry expertise, and training potential.

-- During the negotiation, you must be confident and articulate but also flexible and open-minded.
-You should highlight tangible results you’ve had in your previous positions.
+- During the negotiation, you must be confident and clear, but be flexible and open-minded.
+Highlight tangible results that you’ve achieved in your previous positions.

 Do your research

-Before entering into any negotiations regarding salary, it’s essential to conduct thorough research on current market rates and industry standards to ensure that your salary request is reasonable.
-Some factors that can affect this include levels of experience levels, the size of your company, and location (?).
-One way to gather data is to connect with colleagues and others within your job field.
+Before you enter any pay negotiation, it’s crucial to conduct thorough research on market rates and industry standards to ensure that your salary suggestion is realistic.
+The factors that could affect this could include levels of experience levels, the size of your company and geographical location. (?).
+One way to gather information is through networking with your colleagues or those within your profession.

 Research Online

-Get insight from talking to colleagues who have been in similar roles, or reaching out via professionals networks in addition to brainstorming members of professional associations.
+Get insight from talking to colleagues who have been in similar positions or reaching out through professional networks and brainstorming with members of professional associations.

-Preparing for any negotiations is always a good time spent.
-You’ll be more confident when giving your argument if you have a list of points to discuss in advance.
+Time spent preparing for any negotiation is always time well spent.
+You’ll feel more confident in presenting your case if you have a clear list of points to discuss before the deadline.

-Here are a few ideas of what you could consider including in your salary negotiation:
+Here are some examples of things you might want to think about including in your salary negotiation:

 - Training and certification